JustinMMiller/WorldArchitect/README.md

 # README #
 This repo is for my work on a map and history generator.
-The goal is to generate a map with various settlements, kingdoms, and geographical features, and simulate time passing to create locations with history for use in fantasy rpg's
+The goal is to generate a map with various settlements, kingdoms, and geographical features, and simulate time passing to create locations with history for use in fantasy rpgs

 ### MapMaker ###
 * Terrain